opattison/olivermakes/patterns/index.md

 description: A collection of self-documenting patterns and styles for my website.
 image:
   - src: 'image.gif'
     caption: 'This is a caption pulled from the yaml front matter.
-It describes the image in the same `figure` element.'
+It describes the image in the same `figure` element.
+By <cite>Oliver Pattison</cite>.'
     alt: 'A placeholder image'

 ---